hadronized/strongly-typed-thoughts.net/media/blog/rust-no-drop.md

 actually the same situation as with `mem::forget`: if you forget to `mem::replace` a field before calling `mem::forget`, you end up in the exact same situation.

-I agree it’s a very nich need, and if you’re curious about why I need this, it’s because of how *buffers* are handled in [luminance].
+I agree it’s a very niche need, and if you’re curious about why I need this, it’s because of how *buffers* are handled in [luminance].
 The `Buffer<T>` type has an internal `RawBuffer` as field that holds GPU handles and internal details and a `PhantomData<T>`.
 It’s possible to convert from one type to the other but both implement `Drop`, so you have to implement the hack I just presented